romaniso/React-Portfolio-Project/README.md

 ## External libraries

 This project is based on several external libraries that have provided some additional functionality for user interface.
 Since the webpage is developed with React, it allows to use external sources to elaborate the technology of a project.
-Here is a list of libs that I was using creating my portfolio **[Code with Roman](https://romanscode.com/)** :
+Here is a list of libs that I was using creating my portfolio **[Roman's Code](https://romanscode.com/)** :

 - React Router Dom
 - React Icons